 Mary Kay, 3rd degree black belt, is an acclaimed small animal Veterinarian.
 Dr. Hilmoe works at The Family Pet.
 She received the 2016 Veterinarian of the Year Award in recognition of her outstanding career in veterinary medicine and service to her community and profession.

 Juniper Kistner, 1st degree black belt, is a former manager of the Washington Karate Ballard Dojo.
 She is an elementary school teacher and enjoys working with young children helping them to love learning through exploring their creativity.

 Jim Larson, 1st degree black belt, owns A Better Clean, an independent window cleaning business in Seattle.
 He is a longtime Washington Karate Ballard Dojo practitioner and dedicates much of his time and efforts towards volunteer work and community service.

 Daren Rogers, 1st degree black belt, is a successful businessman in the housing and real estate industry.
 He is always quick to volunteer his time and service to helping those around him and towards making improvements to the Washington Karate dojos.

-Nathaniel Schroeder, 1st degree black belt, has been training with the Washington Karate since the age of 4.
-He is currently completing his first year at Shoreline Community College.
-Nathaniel is an assistant in the After School Karate Program and the Kinder Karate Program.
+Nathaniel Schroeder, 1st degree black belt, started training at the Washington Karate at age 4.
+He currently attends Shoreline Community College.
+Nathaniel is an assistant in the After School Karate Program and has taught the Kinder Karate Program.